 In September of 2015, the 193 countries of the United Nations adopted a new set of goals that are designed to achieve sustainable development for everyone globally by the year 2030.

-“Transforming our world: the 2030 Agenda for Sustainable Development” contains 17 Sustainable Development Goals (SDGs) that are designed to shape the global efforts for development for the next 15 years.
-They apply to all countries equally and aim to leave no one behind in achieving progress for humankind.
+“Transforming our world: the 2030 Agenda for Sustainable Development” contains 17 Sustainable Development Goals (SDGs) that are designed to shape the global efforts for development until 2030.

 The SDGs are designed to be transformative, and change the way in which we develop our world.
-Innovation and technology are key to implementing the SDGs, and essential to the ambition of achieving the SDGs in the next 15 years.
+Innovation and technology are key to implementing the SDGs, and essential to the ambition of achieving the SDGs by 2030.

-As part of the Technology Facilitation Mechanism agreed by the Member States as part of the 2030 Agenda and the Addis Ababa Action Agenda (outcome of the Financing for Development Conference, 2015).
-As a central part of this agreement, the United Nations will each year host a Multi-stakeholder Forum on Science, Technology and Innovation for the SDGs (STI Forum).
+A Technology Facilitation Mechanism was agreed by the Member States as part of the 2030 Agenda and the Addis Ababa Action Agenda (outcome of the Financing for Development Conference, 2015).
+As a central part of this agreement, the United Nations will host an annual Multi-stakeholder Forum on Science, Technology and Innovation for the SDGs (STI Forum).

-The first STI Forum 2016 took place at the UN Headquarters, New York and involved some 450 participants in a discussion and networking platform for all actors in the field of science, technology and innovation, including Member States, UN organizations, civil society, academia, industry and private sector, as well as accredited individuals.
+The first STI Forum 2016 took place at the UN Headquarters, New York and involved some 450 participants in a discussion and networking platform for all actors in the field of science, technology and innovation including Member States, UN organizations, civil society, academia, industry and private sector, as well as accredited individuals.
 The Chair’s Summary of the STI Forum 2016 is available.

 The Member States established the STI Forum to "provide a venue for facilitating interaction, matchmaking and the establishment of networks between relevant stakeholders and multi-stakeholder partnerships in order to identify and examine technology needs and gaps, including with regard to scientific cooperation, innovation and capacity-building, and also in order to help facilitate development, transfer and dissemination of relevant technologies for the sustainable development goals."